“It is through trials and tribulations that you shall find the products that best suit thy curls.” -Karleezy 3:18

 When I first restored my curls I didn’t know exactly what products to use, so I settled for $2 conditioners and thought they functioned as a styling product.
 Whenever I wanted to “moisturize” my curls, I would just add more and more conditioner to my hair.
 I would invest in those large combo TRESemmé bottles of conditioner which clearly had all the chemicals (and no purpose of styling) my curls didn’t need.

 I was doing the opposite of what I should’ve been doing to maintain my curls.
 I was even using a regular towel to dry my hair, I wasn’t deep conditioning and I was blow drying my hair every weekend.
-Fast forward to almost two years later, my curl health has been consistent and I haven’t had any issues in the natural hair department.
+Fast forward to almost two years later, my curl’s health has been consistent and I haven’t had many issues in the natural hair department.

 When searching for the best products for your curls, you must take these things into account: